Meeseri/Meeseri/README.md

-#  Hi, I'm Oli — Developer, IT Professional, Builder of Tools (and Myself)
+#  Hi, I'm Oliver — Developer, IT Professional, Builder of Tools (and Myself)

 Welcome to my GitHub!
 I'm **Oli** — a dev with a deep love for learning, building, and documenting the process from chaos to clarity.